liamhays/mac-plus-serkey/README.md

 while that window is active will be sent to the Arduino and subsequently to the Mac.

+I have tested the script and entire system on Arch Linux and Windows, and it worked fine on both.
+I have not tested it on any variety of macOS.

 ## Keyboard mappings, extra options
 The computer's keyboard is mapped more or less character-for-character to the Mac Plus keyboard.
-This means no Enter key like on the original Mac keyboard, only Return.
 The variations to fit the Mac keyboard are as follows:

 - Left and right **Ctrl** are **Option**
 - Left and right **Alt** are **Command**
 - Caps Lock emulates the physical key-locking behavior of the original keyboard
+- Enter (which is not present on the Mac Plus keyboard except on the keypad, but is present on the original Mac keyboard) is mapped to both **numpad Enter** and the **Delete** key.
+- Subsequently, the Mac's **Return** key is mapped to the computer's **Enter**.

 The current Caps Lock status is visible in the keyboard window's title.

 Caps Lock can also be remapped to one of two other keys with optional command-line flags: